newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Submit Application and Pay

-Applications for a marriage license must be made in person at the office of the town or city clerk.
-Both parties will also need to sign for the license.
+Applications for a marriage license must be made in person at the town or city clerk’s office.
+Both parties must also sign the license.
 While the cost generally varies across towns and counties, marriage licenses cost $40 on average.
-Payments made via a debit card or credit include a convenience fee.
+Payments made via a debit card or credit card include a convenience fee.

 Anyone may obtain copies of New York marriage records created before 1950.
 Such documents can be viewed or obtained by searching, browsing, or submitting applications to custodial agencies, such as municipal archives.
 However, to obtain marriage records created after 1950 in New York, applicants must show a direct, tangible interest.
 Such documents are only issued to eligible parties such as spouses or legally authorized persons.
+If both spouses are deceased, the requester may need to provide original death certificates along with proper identification to obtain the marriage record.
 To ensure compliance, applicants must provide a valid government-issued ID, such as a U.S. Military-issued photo ID.
 Requests that do not include proper identification may be declined.

 Older marriage records may be available by searching online indexes maintained by New York municipal archives.
-Such records typically provide publicly accessible information, such as the name of the married parties and the marriage date.
+These indexes may include civil records maintained by county authorities, which serve as official government documents recording vital events like marriages.
+Such records typically provide publicly accessible information, such as the names of the married parties and the marriage date.
 Record seekers may also be able to look up some marriage records for free using third-party platforms.
-Operating as private entities independent of the New York state government or any official agency, such sites provide access to records compiled from multiple jurisdictions across New York.
-Access to some records may require essential information, such as the subject's name or marriage location.
+Operating as private entities independent of the New York state government or any official agency, such sites provide access to records compiled from multiple jurisdictions, including county-level records, across New York.
+Access to some records may require essential information, such as the subject’s name or marriage location.

 Is New York a Common Law State for Marriage?

-Under a common law marriage, two parties are legally accepted as married without a marriage license or a wedding ceremony.
+In a common law marriage, two parties are legally deemed married even if they have yet to obtain a marriage license or conduct a wedding ceremony.
 Although the rules vary across supporting states, the general requirement for creating this type of union is that couples must behave as a married couple.
-This means:
+This typically means that:

 Couples in an established common-law marriage are entitled to all the rights of a formal marriage, including the right to spousal support, inheritance, and property division (in the event of a separation).